 A four-point system is used, and the grade point average is calculated on the semester hours attempted.
 Incompletes and WF (Withdrew Failing) will have the same effect as an F (Failure) on the student’s GPA.

-The following is the minimum cumulative grade-point average which must be earned by any student to retain the status of Good Academic Standing, which makes the student Activities Eligible Students having earned fewer than 24 semester hours: 1.70 GPA (C-) Students having earned 24 or more semester hours: 2.00 GPA (C)
+The following is the minimum cumulative grade point average which must be earned by any student to retain the status of Good Academic Standing, which makes the student Activities Eligible.

 Students who complete at least 12 credits and earn an A- or above in every course during the semester, with no incompletes or overcuts, are honored by being placed on the President’s List.

-Students who complete at least 12 credits and attain a 3.0 average or better during a semester, with no Cs, Ds, Fs, incompletes, or overcuts are recognized by being placed on the Academic Dean’s List.
+Students who complete at least 12 credits and attain a 3.0 average or higher during a semester, with no C’s, D’s, F’s, incompletes, or overcuts are recognized by being placed on the Academic Dean’s List.

 Students who wish to participate in extracurricular activities must be activities eligible and enrolled in at least 12 semester hours.
 Extracurricular activities include participating in any Gospel team or Christian service, traveling with music groups (including the choirs or bands), holding an office in any student organization, and participating in athletics or drama.
 Athletes must be seeking a four-year degree per NCCAA regulations.